Metacello/metacello/docs/GettingStartedWithGitHub.md

       spec requires: 'default' ] ].
 ```

-To solve these ambiguities, newer version of Metacello include the message
+To solve these ambiguities, newer versions of Metacello include the message
 `#import:provides:` which allows you to specify the explicit relationship:

 ```Smalltalk